-and predictions of unsettled weather al-so strengthened the market.
-May corn opened a shade to 1⁄4@% higher at 61% to 62 and sold at 61%.
+Chicago, Jan.
+3.-Sentiment in the wheat pit was bullish today and the market was firm.
+The chief influence was the firm tone of the Liverpool mar-ket.
+May wheat opened unchanged was the firm tone of the Liverpool mar-ket.
+May wheat opened unchanged to %c higher at 1071⁄2 to 107% and sold at 107%.
+The corn market was active and prices were strong.
+Cables were firm and predictions of unsettled weather al-so strengthened the market.
+May corn opened a shade to 1⁄4@% higher at 61%.
 The oat market was firm because of local receipts which were smaller than had been expected.
-May oats opened 1⁄4 to % higher at 551⁄2 to 55 1⁄4 and sold at 55.
+May oats opened 1⁄4 to % higher at 55% to 55 1⁄4 and sold at 55.
 The provision market was firm be-cause of higher prices for live hogs.
 Shorts were the best buyers.
 May pork was 21⁄2 to 71⁄2 higher at 13.35@ 13.40.
-Lard was 21⁄2@5 higher at 8071⁄2 to 810.
-Ribs were 71⁄2 higher at 807.
-Close: Wheat-May, 106%; July, 99%; September, 95%.
+Lard was 21⁄2@5 higher at 50% to 810.
+Ribs were 71⁄2 higher at 730.
+Close: Wheat-May, 105%; July, 99%; September, 95%. utes, Sturgeon murdered Ira Bruner, James Blackerly and Wilfred McMich-ael, one year ago.
+Sturgeon, who was only 19 years old, went to the scaffold with a calam truthfulness showing on his boyist countenance.
+Even the last interview with his aged father and mother and farewells to his seven brothers and two sisters, failed to af-feet him.